lsfarm/blynkTimerTesting/README.md

 # blynkTimerTesting
 An attempt at making full use of the timer library with mutiple timers.
 The trouble with multiple timers being created and deleted is the break in the link between the main code and the library when timer.delete(); is called.
+You can get an int from the library when creating a timer, but than it's up to the coder to set that int back to some default val.(needs to be an int outside the timer array range-is that ?0-15? ?1-16?) when the timer expires and deleteTimer is called.
 Library Files:
 https://github.com/blynkkk/blynk-library/blob/master/src/Blynk/BlynkTimer.h
 https://github.com/blynkkk/blynk-library/blob/master/src/utility/BlynkTimer.cpp

-1/18/21: I think the only time you need to worry about keeping track of timers is if a timer will ever "come back on top" of itself before the time has ran out OR your ever call the following functions in your code:
+1/18/21: I think the only time you need to worry about keeping track of timers is if a timer will ever "come back on top" of itself before the time has ran out OR if you ever call the following functions in your code:
 ```cpp
 bool SimpleTimer::changeInterval(unsigned numTimer, unsigned long d) {
 void SimpleTimer::deleteTimer(unsigned timerId) {